tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 HTTP Introducer could continue to use *pb* but with a hint about its divergence from the default/historical wire protocol.
 This is similar to the "git+https" scheme.
 An advantage of this scheme is that it makes the protocol explicit and removes the need for further negotiation.
-A disadvantage is that since it forces the new HTTP protocol it requires two different URIs if there is to be a period where both protocols are offered.
+A disadvantage is that since it forces the new HTTP protocol it requires two different URLs if there is to be a period where both protocols are offered.
-The two URIs must each be transmitted to to clients somehow.
+The two URLs must each be transmitted to to clients somehow.
 Clients must persist both of them. etc.